maxshuty/maxshuty/README.md

 <!---
 # Hey there!
-You've found an Easter Egg, this message only displays if you view the RAW source of this README :)
+You've found an Easter Egg, this message only displays if you view the RAW source of this README! :)
 - Want to know how I added this README to my GitHub profile or how I added the animation to my profile?
 Search no more, here are all of my biggest secrets!

 ## Want to add a README like this one to your profile page?